What Is an SKU and How Should You Use It?

 A stock keeping unit (SKU) is a unique number assigned by a retailer to items in their inventory.
 Read more on SKUs and how you can get inventory management for free.

-In the world of retail-related acronyms, SKU is likely one that you’ve heard a million times, but you may not know what it means if you’re just starting your business journey.
-So what is an SKU?
+When it comes to retail-related acronyms, SKU is likely one you’ve heard a million times, but you may not know the meaning.

-SKU stands for “stock keeping unit” and – as the name suggests – it is a number (usually eight alphanumeric digits) that retailers assign to products to keep track of stock internally, once it arrives from a warehouse or distributor.
+SKU stands for ‘stock keeping unit’ and, as the name suggests, it’s a number (usually eight alphanumeric digits) that retailers assign to products to keep track of stock internally.
+If a product has different colours and sizes, each variation has a unique SKU number.

 sku vs. UPC code

-In offering an SKU definition, it’s important to flag how the format differs to UPC codes.
 You may have heard SKU and UPC used interchangeably.
-They are similar but serve different purposes for retailers.
+They are similar but serve different purposes for in-store and online retailers.

-A UPC, or universal product code, is a 12-digit numeric code that is attached to products wherever they are sold, for external use.
-(It’s often referred to as a “UPC code”, awkwardly translating to “universal product code code”.)
-UPCs generally appear alongside a machine-readable barcode.
+A UPC, or universal product code, is a 12-digit numeric code that’s attached to products wherever they are sold for external use.
+It’s often referred to as a ‘UPC code’, which awkwardly translates to ‘universal product code code’.

 SKU management

-When done well, SKU management allows you to optimise your inventory levels and purchasing (and increase revenue).
-If done poorly, you have high inventory holding costs and less available capital.
+When done well, SKU management allows you to optimise inventory levels and purchasing (and increase revenue).
+You’ll have high inventory holding costs and less available capital if done poorly.

-You can manage SKUs manually or you can take an automated approach.
+You can manage SKUs manually or take an automated approach:

 Manual SKU management